 Well, we are two teachers and together, we have 10 years of post-secondary education plus a few extra courses here and there.
 We have over 14 years of teaching experience between the two of us.
 Most people assume that we are qualified to homeschool our kids.
 Well let us tell you, public school and homeschooling are nothing alike and nothing in teachers’ college prepared us for homeschooling.

+In teachers’ college, you aren’t really learning how to teach.
 My experience was that teachers’ college was like going back to elementary school.
 We sat in desks and had classes in Math, Science, Language Arts, Music, and Visual Art.
 We would do activities like we were in school.
 I painted pictures in art class, did experiments in science class and sang songs in music class.
 In our Language Arts class, we literally sat on the floor and took turns reading picture books to each other.

 On top of those subject classes, we had two other classes.
 One was ethics and law of teaching.
 The other class was Methods.
 Most people imagine that Methods would be how to teach.
 But the reality is, it’s something very different.
 We learned about how to set up a classroom so it’s safe and effective for 25+ kids.
 We learned how to set up a routine and rules and how to maintain order in a class with 25+ students.
 We learned very little about how to teach a kid to read, write, or do math.
+Teachers’ college prepared us for teaching in a classroom, where you have 25-35 students.
+You’re teaching a large number of kids things they aren’t necessarily interested in.
+You have to make lessons that are for the average student in your class, find ways to make it more challenging for the advanced kids and accessible for the kids with learning difficulties.
+You have filler activities for the kids who are done because they can’t be distracting the others.

 Homeschooling is totally different.
 First off, there’s significantly less children.
 We can teach our kids in the way that they learn best, take breaks when they want and study topics they find interesting.
 We can read books that they like, rather than following a reading list.